 Each scheduled connection with a ControlLogix contains at most 250 words of input data and 248 words of output data.
-In order to be able to monitor the largest possible Modicon network, the AN-X3-MOD-MON module supports multiple scheduled connections with a ControlLogix processor over Ethernet.
+In order to be able to scan the largest possible Modicon network, the AN-X3-MOD-MAS module supports multiple scheduled connections with a ControlLogix processor over Ethernet.

-The AN-X3-MOD-MON module behaves like a 17-slot ControlLogix rack with an ENBT/A module in slot 16 and generic modules in slots 0 to 15.
+The AN-X3-MOD-MAS module behaves like a 17-slot ControlLogix rack with an ENBT/A module in slot 16 and generic modules in slots 0 to 15.

 A ControlLogix processor can open scheduled connections to each of these 16 generic modules.
-Each scheduled connection consists of up to 248 words of output data from the ControlLogix processor to the AN-X and up to 250 words of input data from the AN-X to the ControlLogix processor.
-Since all Modicon I/O is mapped to scheduled input data, you usually set the output size of the scheduled connections to the minimum allowed value, 1.
+Each scheduled connection consists of up to 248 words of output data from the ControlLogix processor to the AN-X and up to 250 word of input data from the AN-X to the ControlLogix processor.

-Each connection can have its own RPI, up to 750 ms.
+Each connection can have its own RPI, from 1 to 750 ms.

-In general, you should try to keep the number of connections as small as possible.
+In general, you should try to keep the number of connections small.
 There is significant overhead in opening and maintaining each connection.

-You map the inputs and outputs for the Modicon I/O modules on the S908 network to input data in these scheduled connections.
-AN-X can create the mappings automatically or you can create a mapping configuration file manually.
+You map the inputs and outputs for the Modicon I/O modules on the S908 network to these scheduled connections.
+AN-X can create the mappings automatically or you can create a mapping configuration manually.

 You can also have AN-X create the mapping file automatically, then edit the file to better suit your application.
-For example, in order to make the most efficient use of the available Ethernet bandwidth, you can organize the data so that items that update quickly are mapped to connections with short RPIs and items that are less time critical are mapped to connections with longer RPIs.
+For example, in order to make the most efficient use of the available Ethernet bandwidth, you can organize the data so that items that must update quickly are mapped to connections with short RPIs and items that are less time critical are mapped to connections with longer RPIs.